Lux Docs

 4. Requires 2/3+ validator weight.

-1. Round 1: Each participating validator generates commitments (D matrix + MACs) using their Ringtail key share.
+1. Round 1: Each participating validator generates commitments (D matrix + MACs) using their Pulsar key share.
 Broadcast Round1Data to all other signers.

 2. Round 2: Each validator computes partial signatures using collected Round 1 data.
 Broadcast Round2Data.